POSITION ANNOUNCEMENT: LEGAL INTERNSHIP (San Francisco)

-Our offices: Pangea’s main office is located in downtown San Francisco, near key immigration offices, including the detained and non-detained immigration courts, ICE, USCIS, and the asylum office.
+Our offices: We have two offices.
+Pangea’s main office is located in downtown San Francisco, near key immigration offices, including the detained and non-detained immigration courts, ICE, USCIS, and the asylum office.
 Pangea’s Santa Clara County office is located in the San José Unified School District office, giving us access to parents, teachers, and students.
-Our San José office is also within biking distance of the Caltrain Diridon station, downtown San José, San José State University, the historic Alameda district, and the Rose Garden district.

 Create opportunities for clients to share their stories, participate in community empowerment activities, and join the larger movement for immigrant rights